Dartmoor National Park, Devon

 Now a huge box office success, ‘War Horse’ was nominated for six Academy Awards including Best Picture, two Golden Globe Awards and five BAFTAs.

-Your accommodation for this tour in September will be at the Harrabeer Country House a small and homely hotel right on the edge of the moors, where it’s a short drive in our mini bus up onto the high moors above.
-Enjoy great cuisine and a warm friendly welcome with Michael and Amanda Willatts.
-Great home cooking too…
+Your accommodation for this tour will be at the Harrabeer Country House a small and homely hotel right on the edge of the moors, where it’s a short drive in our mini bus up onto the high moors above.
+You’ll enjoy a warm friendly welcome from Michael and Amanda Willatts, with great imaginary cuisine.

 To view photos from our Dartmoor and other Walking Holidays please go to our Facebook page.